Poisons In Common Foods - EAT LOCAL & ORGANIC

 WHAT

-The second and third most common
+THEY ARE: The second and third most common

 food colorings, respectively.